jonmason/meta-arm/meta-arm-bsp/documentation/juno.md

-# Juno Development Platform Support in meta-arm-platforms
+# Juno Development Platform Support in meta-arm-bsp

 ## Howto Build and Run